-The UK Tax Strategy for HSBC Holdings plc and subsidiaries, as required under Schedule 19 FA2016, is set out below for the year ended 31 December 2016.
+The UK Tax Strategy for HSBC Holdings plc and subsidiaries, as required under Schedule 19 FA2016, is set out below for the year ended 31 December 2017.
+Ultimate responsibility for this Tax Strategy rests with the Board of HSBC Holdings plc.